kayler-renslow/arma-intellij-plugin/README.md

 # Arma Intellij Plugin

 ### License
 Arma games are created by [Bohemia Interactive](https://www.bistudio.com/) and Intellij is created by [Jetbrains](https://www.jetbrains.com/).
 Arma Intellij Plugin was created by Kayler Renslow.
 The plugin and it's creator aren't affiliated with Jetbrains or Bohemia Interactive.
 This project is open source.
 Do what you want with the code.
-Sell it, modify it, claim you made it, or anything else - I don't care.
+Sell it, modify it, claim you made it, or anything else - I don't care (I still reserve my rights to the source code).
 Just make sure you are respecting the rights of Jetbrains and Bohemia Interactive.

 ### Key Features
 * Syntax checking for Header files (*.h, *.hh, *.sqm, *.ext, *.hpp) and SQF files